kuhn-ruess/cmdbsyncer-docs/docs/installation/setup_code.md

 This Should also run after you Update the Syncer
 ## The Web Interface

-To take a brief look, you can start the development Server:
+To take a brief look, you can start the development server:

 `flask run --host 0.0.0.0 --port 8080`

-But then you should Setup UWSGI.
-There is an Example with [UWSGI and Apache](uwsgi_apache.md), but it's even easier with NGINX.
-Or go with this simpler one, using [mod_wsgi and Apache](install_wsgi.md)
+But then you should setup WSGI.
+See: [mod_wsgi and Apache](install_wsgi.md)

+If you are using docker, you can directly access the containers port.

 ## First Steps